AnemoneLabs/nymphemeral/docs/source/install/dependencies.rst

 ------------------
 nymphemeral will be ready for use after installation via either of the two methods described in :ref:`main-dependencies`.
-However, you should install :ref:`mixmaster` and have a :ref:`newsserver` running to be able to use all of its features.
+However, you should follow the instructions from :ref:`connections`, install :ref:`mixmaster` and have a :ref:`newsserver` running to be able to use all of its features.

 .. _`pip`: https://pypi.python.org/pypi/pip
 .. _`pyaxo`: https://github.com/rxcomm/pyaxo